Hotel front desk with loyalty card scanner

 • Marriott: limited matches available occasionally

-• IHG: matches Hilton Diamond to Diamond Elite
+• IHG: has periodically matched Hilton Diamond to Diamond Elite

 Status matching is a one-time gift.
 Use it for a known stretch of high-volume travel where the matched status produces benefits worth several thousand dollars.